norahm224/Note_Team/README.md

 https://drive.google.com/file/d/18O_ogO9X5uE_SH_Bt9O308BnlIxvQyO5/view?usp=sharing

 The user can, as shown in the video:

-1-The ability to create an infinite number of lists that can be renamed.
+1. The ability to create an infinite number of folder that can be renamed, set reminder of their list from drag folder name.

-2- The ability to create a check that is not in the list, through which the user can change the locations of the tasks, and create an infinite number of them.
+2. The ability to create a check their lists, also delete and edit .

-3- Application support localization and accessibility by voiceover
+3. Application support localization and accessibility by voiceover

 ## Challenge Summary